 - (a) Advertising device/display.
 Unless allowed by the applicable district regulations or Site Development Permit, advertising devices/displays such as balloons, flags and pennants are prohibited.

 - (b) Banner signs.

 - (c) Flashing/blinking signs.
 Unless expressly allowed by the applicable district regulations, flashing or blinking signs of any type, excluding time and temperature signs, are prohibited.

 - (d) Portable signs.

-- (e) Signs which simulate or imitate in size, color, lettering or design any traffic sign or signal, or which make use of the words "STOP," "LOOK," "DANGER" or any other words, phrases, symbols or characters in a manner to interfere with, mislead or confuse traffic.
+- (e) Signs which simulate or imitate in size, color, lettering or design any traffic sign or signal, or any words, phrases, symbols or characters in a manner to interfere with, mislead or confuse traffic.

-- (f) Electronic message board center signs.
+- (f) Electronic message center signs.

 - (g) Permanent pole signs.

 - (h) Pylon signs.